yashprakash13/MultiChoiceLinearLayout/README.md

 ## MultiChoiceLinearLayout
-An android library that mimicks the functionality of a Radio Group and provides a custom layout for option selections.
+An android library that mimics the functionality of a Radio Group and provides a custom layout for option selections.

 ![Library Preview](https://github.com/yashprakash13/MultiChoiceLinearLayout/blob/master/preview_gif.gif "Library Preview")